IsEnesEval/diagstandards/best_practices.md

 - computing statistics on arrays that are larger than memory
 - creating figures

-A good example of a programming language meets all these requirements is Python, where the [xarray](http://xarray.pydata.org) or [iris](https://scitools-iris.readthedocs.io) libraries facilitate the processing of large climate data, while [matplotlib](https://matplotlib.org/) or
+A good example of a programming language that meets all these requirements is Python, where the [xarray](http://xarray.pydata.org) or [iris](https://scitools-iris.readthedocs.io) libraries facilitate the processing of large climate data, while [matplotlib](https://matplotlib.org/) or